SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

-The following example is an excerpt from the default SharePoint Server 2013 rank model.
+The following example is an excerpt from the default SharePoint rank model.
 In this model, the proximity feature is only part of the second stage calculation, which involves a neural network.
 Therefore, the example contains multiple weight elements,  `<LayerWeights>`, which correspond to the number of neurons in the hidden layer of the neural network.